Janae Timmins: Storylines

 Janae grew up in Colac, Victoria and is the daughter of Janelle and Kim Timmins (Brett Swain).
 Janae and Bree move to Erinsborough to live with Janelle and brothers Dylan (Damien Bodie) and Stingray Timmins (Ben Nicholas).
 She develops an attraction to Boyd, but loses interest because of his relationship with Sky Mangel (Stephanie McIntosh).
 Janae dates Mike Pill, who treats her like a possession and allows his friends to try and seduce her.
-Mike pressurises Janae to kiss his friend at a club, but she refuses and walks away from Mike.
+Mike pressures Janae to kiss his friend at a club, but she refuses and walks away from Mike.
 Janae meets photographer Chris Cousens (Simon Mallory) on her way, who tells her she has the potential to become a model.
 Chris spikes Janae's drink with rohypnol and attempts to take her home.
 Janae feels unwell and calls for help from her siblings, who attack Chris and take Janae to the hospital.
 Janae decides to end her relationship with Mike.

-Janae kisses Boyd who he rejects her, Janae turns to the school counsellor, Karl Kennedy (Alan Fletcher).
+Janae kisses Boyd but he rejects her, Janae turns to the school counsellor, Karl Kennedy (Alan Fletcher).
 Janae is upset when Karl breaks confidentiality by talking to Stringray.
 When she overhears Janelle telling Stringray that he is her only child of any worth, Janae leaves home.
 Janelle convinces Janae to stay, Janae opens up to her about incident with Chris.
 Janelle is upset that Janae did not feel able to talk to her and decides to make more effort with Janae.
 She becomes more dependent on Karl as their counselling sessions continue.
 Karl takes Janae to the theatre and realises that she has an ulterior motive.
 Karl suggests that they ease the counselling program which upsets Janae.
 She then admits that she wished he was her father.
 He tells Janae to contact Kim and take up a new hobby.
 Janae decides to participate in the basketball team.
-However she becomes upset over Karl again and Janelle assumed that she is inappropriately involved with Karl.
-Janae runs off to Colac leaving Karl under suspicion, while there she discovers details about Kim.
+However, she becomes upset over Karl again and Janelle assumes that she is inappropriately involved with Karl.
+Janae runs off to Colac leaving Karl under suspicion.
+While there she discovers details about Kim.
 Janae returns to clear Karl's name, she begins to date Boyd and Kim returns to reunite with the rest of the Timmins family.
 Boyd starts working at a clinic and begins to question Janae about her relationship with Mike.
 Janae breaks into the clinic and reads Mike's file and discovers that he is HIV positive.
 Janae confides in Bree and Boyd who convince her to take a test.
 Janae later gets the results of the test which reveal that she does not have HIV.